🇬🇧 English

 passed into the constructor of our renderer has a TextRenderer

-has methods to measure text (getWidth
+that we can use to measure text (getWidth

-), which is useful for centering, and to draw it (draw
+), which is useful for centering.

-String text = entity.getClicks() + "";
+String text = state.getClicks() + "";

 float width = textRenderer.getWidth(text);